alexandradinca2908/GlobalWaves-Music-App/README.md

     getRemoveEventMessage: this method safely deletes an event from Management

+    getBuyPremiumMessage: this method helps a user buy a premium subscription and checks for exceptions

+    getCancelPremiumMessage: this method helps a user cancel a premium subscription and checks for exceptions

+    getSubscribeMessage: this method allows the users to subscribe/unsubscribe to any channel

+    getBuyMerchMessage: this method adds a piece of merch to a user's data and keeps track of artist revenue

 ## **SearchSelect**
 This utility class contains all the static methods required for the search and select commands